awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-slotpriority.md

 # AWS::Lex::Bot SlotPriority<a name="aws-properties-lex-bot-slotpriority"></a>

-Sets the priority that Amazon Lex should use when eliciting slots values from a user\.
+Sets the priority that Amazon Lex should use when eliciting slot values from a user\.

 ## Syntax<a name="aws-properties-lex-bot-slotpriority-syntax"></a>